encukou/py3c/doc/source/guide.rst

    2. Porting <guide-porting>
    3. Cleanup <guide-cleanup>

+This guide is written for authors of *C extensions* for Python, who want to make their extension compatible with Python 3.
+It provides comprehensive, step-by-step porting instructions.

 Before you start adding Python 3 compatibility to your C extension, consider your options: